HUMAN PAPILLOMAVIRUS (HPV)

 Wondering if you, as an adult, may still be at risk for new HPV infections?

-In the US, there are an estimated 14 million new HPV infections that occur annually, with half of these in people ages 25 and over.
+An estimated 14 million new HPV infections occur annually in the US, half of these in people ages 25 and over.

 What can I do to prevent or treat Human Papillomavirus?